TommyP320/Windows_Baseline/README.md

    If you want to change the locations, just ensure that all relative paths in your scripts are edited to show new locations!

-To running Invoke-Commands (ICM) for remote powershell execution, you will need to enter domain name and password credential in the remote login popup.
+To run Invoke-Commands (ICM) for remote powershell execution, you will need to enter domain/user name and password credential in the remote login popup.